Kamen Rider ZO: Plot

 Masaru Aso is the laboratory assistant of geneticist Doctor Mochizuki.
 He is used in one of Mochizuki's experiments related to the creation of the Neo-Lifeform, enabling him to transform into the grasshopper-like Kamen Rider ZO.
 He flees to the mountains and lapses into a two-year coma before he is awakened by a telepathic call to protect Hiroshi Mochizuki, the doctor's son.
 After an attempt to discover the meaning of his transformation at Mochizuki Genetics, Masaru senses that Hiroshi is in danger and saves the boy from Doras as ZO.

+Doras regenerates from the battle, creating two creatures to hunt down Hiroshi.
+Meanwhile, fearing for his life, Hiroshi runs to his eccentric inventor grandfather, Seikichi who dismisses his monster story at first.
+Seeing Masaru outside Seikichi's house, Hiroshi panics and runs away, crossing paths with Reiko and her karate class at their dojo.
+Masaru reveals himself to the group as Hiroshi's bodyguard before a freak bat suddenly terrorizes them.
+Knocked out of the air by one of the karate students, transforming into a humanoid bat monster, "Bat-Man".
+Transforming into ZO, Masaru battles Bat-Man to cover Hiroshi and Reiko's escape, but they are sucked into a pocket dimension by the other Doras creation, "Spider-Woman".
+ZO saves them and kills Spider-Woman; with ZO having to fend off Bat-Man once more who tries to kidnap Hiroshi but is thwarted.

-Masaru then reveals himself to Reiko and her karate class.
-ZO battles Koumori Man (created by Doras) to cover Hiroshi and Reiko's escape, but they are sucked into a pocket dimension by Kumo Woman (which was also created by Doras).
-ZO saves them and kills Kumo Woman; Koumori Man snatches Hiroshi, with ZO in pursuit.
-After he saves Hiroshi, Masaru tells Seikichi (Hiroshi's grandfather) that Mochizuki used him in his experiments.
+After he saves Hiroshi, Masaru tells Seikichi that Hiroshi's father used him in his experiments.
 Refusing to believe it, Hiroshi runs off.
 Masaru finds him and fixes his watch, recognizing the melody which awakened him as he helps Hiroshi cope with the revelation.
-Koumori Man assumes Mochizuki's form to lure Hiroshi away, and Doras knocks Masaru unconscious.
+However, as Hiroshi comes to terms, he suddenly spots his father alive and well in the crowded city.
+Cornering him, Hiroshi's father reveals himself to be the Bat-Man in disguise.
+Running after him, Masaru comes face to face with a full-power Doras who knocks Masaru unconscious with a projectile fist, sending him hurtling down from a building and crashing down onto a car.
 Masaru awakens when a grasshopper shows him where Hiroshi has been taken.
-Making his way to a complex, ZO kills Koumori Man.
+Making his way to a complex, ZO faces Bat-Man once more and kills him.
 He finds Hiroshi and Dr. Mochizuki, learning that the geneticist was the one who woke him up and that the Neo-Lifeform has been acting independently to become a perfect being.
-When ZO tries to fight Doras, he is absorbed by the Neo-Lifeform and Doras uses Hiroshi to force Mochizuki to complete its evolution.
-The music from Hiroshi's watch keeps Doras at bay as ZO escapes from the monster, and Mochizuki sacrifices himself to destroy the pool (the Neo-Lifeform's life source).
-The complex self-destructs as ZO and Hiroshi escape.
+The Neo-Lifeform materializes from a strange pool and takes on Hiroshi's voice to reveal its plan, wanting to use the professor's son to make him complete his work.
+The Neo-Lifeform then transforms into Doras to fight ZO once more, absorbing him into his body to become "Red Doras".

+At a crucial moment, the music from Hiroshi's keepsake watch keeps Doras at bay, startling him just long enough for Professor Mochizuki to sacrifice his life to damage the Neo-Lifeform's pool and allow ZO to escape the forced fusion.
+With a final Rider Kick, ZO defeats Doras and destroys the Neo-Lifeform.
+Just then the complex begins to self-destruct.
+ZO takes the grieving Hiroshi and the two of them make a desperate escape from the flames.
 Leaving the boy with Seikichi, Masaru leaves for parts unknown.